oshea00/BowlingScores/readme.md

 One of our younger bowlers, who happens to program computers, thought it would be fun to score games with a computer program.
 So, they wrote this program and since have gone off to college.
-So we are left to kep it up-to-date ourselves.
+So we are left to keep it up-to-date ourselves.
 Any help is appreciated!

 The program takes a list of strings representing a 10-frame game that look like this:
 - "16|5/|54|3/|5/|X|X|X|6/|X||X5"